po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/02-Stu_Curl_Debug/README.md

 ## Actual Behavior

-The command `curl http://api.github.com` does not print any JSON data to the command line.
+The command `curl http://api.github.com` does not print any data to the command line.

 ## Steps to Reproduce the Problem